NuclearQuads/nuclearquads.github.io/instructions/corekitinstructions.md

 If the RXs are not recognized by RotorHazard, wiggle the carrier cards and repower the timer.

-# NuclearHazard Core Kit Software Setup
+# NuclearHazard Fission Kit Software Setup (Method 1/2)

 Make sure the timer is powered with the XT60.
 If you power the Pi directly, the rest of the timer will not have power and that will cause problems.

 SSH to the Pi.
 Use [this guide](ssh) if you're unfamilier with SSH.

-Run this command, which will set up the Pi, install RotorHazard 4.2.1, and automatically make the NuclearHazard wifi network if no known network is found.
+Run this command, which will download and run this script
 ```curl -s https://nuclearquads.github.io/files/nhpisetup.sh | bash -s nuclearwifi```

 Or this one which will disable the NuclearHazard wifi network